SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 5. Send information to various teams about dates and venues of the event.
 6. Make necessary arrangement regarding boarding and lodging of sportspersons and officials.
 7. Arrange prizes and certificates for winners.
-8. Send entry forms to various institutions early and receive them on time for timely prepararation of fixtures.
+8. Send entry forms to various institutions early and receive them on time for timely preparation of fixtures.

 ## During Tournament Responsibilities
 1. Ensure proper arrangement during inauguration of sports tournament.